 Improving Survival Rates Through Research

-Dr. Sugarbaker was instrumental in the development of improved survival rates in patients suffering from pleural mesothelioma.
-He was closely involved in research tackling different genetic problems in mesothelioma cancer cells.
-He worked hard to learn why some cells respond well to chemotherapy, while other cells are more resistant.
+Dr. Sugarbaker was instrumental in developing improved survival rates in patients suffering from pleural mesothelioma.
+He was closely involved in research tackling genetic problems in mesothelioma cancer cells.
+He worked hard to learn why some cells respond well to chemotherapy while other cells are more resistant.

 The research found that there are genetic mutations in the different mesothelioma cells.
 These mutations make them sensitive or resistant to chemotherapy.
 This knowledge allows doctors to prescribe the right kind of chemotherapy drugs to their patients.